grid-line

 Other firms are focused on diversity in hiring, attracting interest through social media, and offering retention bonuses.

-One bright spot is enrollment in construction industry trades courses at community colleges.
-Enrollment in these courses was up 5% between 2019 and 2021.
+One bright spot is enrollment in construction industry trades courses.
+Enrollment increased 19.3% year-over-year in recent data.

 10. 3D Printing Use Increases

 The construction 3D printing market is growing at an incredible rate.
-Reports show a CAGR of 100.7% through 2030.
+Reports show a CAGR of 111.3% from 2025 to 2030.

 This type of 3D printing can use a variety of materials: concrete, geopolymers, fiber, sand, and others.